oracle/graaljs/docs/user/FAQ.md

 * automated mass-testing of modules using _mocha_: in order to test a large set of modules, GraalVM is tested against 95k modules that use the mocha test framework.
 Using mocha allows automating the process of executing the test and comprehending the test result.
 * manual testing of popular modules: a select list of npm modules is tested in a manual test setup.
 These highly-relevant modules are tested in a more sophisticated manner.

-### My application used to run on Nashorn, it does not work on GraalVM JavaScript
+### My application used to run on Nashorn, it does not work on GraalVM JavaScript?
 Reason:
 * GraalVM JavaScript tries to be compatible to the ECMAScript specification, as well as competing engines (including Nashorn).
 In some cases, this is a contradicting requirement; then, ECMAScript is given precedence.
 Also, there are cases where GraalVM Javascript is not exactly replicating Nashorn features intentionally, e.g. for security reasons.